AdobeDocs/commerce-operations.en/help/upgrade/prepare/prerequisites.md

 ### Third-party extensions

 We recommend that you contact your search engine vendor to determine whether your extension is fully compatible with 2.4.

+## Convert database table format

+You must convert the format of all database tables from `COMPACT` to `DYNAMIC`.
+You must also convert the storage engine type from `MyISAM` to `InnoDB`.
+See [best practices](../../implementation-playbook/best-practices/maintenance/commerce-235-upgrade-prerequisites-mariadb.md).

 ## Set the open files limit